Geetha63/MS-Teams-Scripts/AddTeacherToDl/README.md

 Hit enter to continue

 # Output
-Script will provide the count of teachers who has the teacher license and count of total number of teachers
+Script will provide the count of teachers who has the teacher license and count of teachers in DL